wellwellmissesanderson/advent-of-code-2022/README.md

 This is awesome.

-Days are organized into branches.
+Days are organized into folders.